danman01/danman01.github.io-happyvday/_posts/2014-02-10-polyphasic-sleeping-begins.markdown

 2. Nap two occured at 5:45am, and this is where I really slipped up.
    Instead of getting up at 6:20am or so, turns out I wanted to sleep till 9:20.
-I'll be the first to admin, I'm a lazy sloth that should be put in some sort of boot camp.
+I'll be the first to admit, I'm a lazy sloth that should be put in some sort of boot camp.
 When I got up, I was full of energy.
 I attempted a short ~ 10 minute meditation, and things felt normal.
 I got up and finished the corn tortillas, which were the spoils of war against